alexs-db/rootMe/Web - Server/JWT - Introduction/Readme.md

 And here's our freshly modified token!

-Now all we have to do is replace the key with BurpSuite when we log in as a guest, and our flag appears:
+Now all we have to do is replace the key with BurpSuite when we log in as a guest, and our flag appears !

-You can validate the challenge with the flag :